Anupama Ramachandran: Biography

-Anupama Ramachandran was born on 21 May 2002.
-She attended Vidya Mandir Senior Secondary School.When she was 13, she started playing English billiards at a workshop at the Mylapore Club.
+Anupama Ramachandran was born on 19 May 2002.
+She attended Vidya Mandir Senior Secondary School.
+When she was 13, she started playing English billiards at a workshop at the Mylapore Club.
 She has played competitively at snooker since she was 15, and won eight national junior titles.

 In 2017 she defeated Keerthana Pandian 3–1 to win the International Billiards and Snooker Federation (IBSF) Under-16 Women's Snooker Open, and she was runner-up at the women's IBSF World Under-21 Snooker Championship in 2022 and 2023.
-In 2023 she lost 1–4 to Vidya Pillai in the final of the IBSF women's six-red snooker championshipLater that year, she won the Indian national title in English billiards, recovering from 0–2 (sets of 100-up) to defeat Amee Kamani 3–2.
+In 2023 she lost 1–4 to Vidya Pillai in the final of the IBSF women's six-red snooker championship Later that year, she won the Indian national title in English billiards, recovering from 0–2 (sets of 100-up) to defeat Amee Kamani 3–2.

 At the 2024 Asian Championship for women, Ramachandran beat Panchaya Channoi 3–1 to take the title.
 She reached her first ranking final on the World Women's Snooker tour at the 2024 US Open, with wins against world number 1 Mink Nutcharut in the quarter-finals and fourth-ranked Rebecca Kenna in the semi-finals.
 She lost the final 0–4 to Ng On-yee.

 She progressed to the final of the 2025 IBSF Women's World Championship and defeated Ng On-yee 3-2 to take the title.

 She has received funds from the Mission International Medals Scheme (MIMS), which supports sportspeople in Tamil Nadu.

-She trains with her uncle K. Narayanan, a sports performance specialist.
+Anupama was coached by Mr S A Saleem a former International player.
+From the summer of 2023 she is being coached by Mr Nigel Bond former professional Snooker Player.
+Her uncle K. Narayanan, a Sports Performance Specialist helps her with mental toughness.
 As of February 2025, she was a postgraduate student at MOP Vaishnav College for Women, studying public policy.